 Moving to a more digital economy would have huge benefits for the MENA region

-The digital economy could bring huge benefits to countries in the Middle East and North Africa (MENA), the World Bank points out in a new report on “The benefits of digital for countries in the Middle East and of North Africa: The adoption of digital technologies can accelerate growth and create jobs”.
+The digital economy might bring huge benefits to countries in the Middle East and North Africa (MENA), the World Bank points out in a new report on “The benefits of digital for countries in the Middle East and of North Africa: The adoption of digital technologies can accelerate growth and create jobs”.

-According to the document released recently, the universal adoption of digital technologies in the countries of the MENA region could bring immense socio-economic benefits, with the key to several hundreds of billions of dollars each year and the creation of many jobs which today make lacking today.
+According to the document released recently, the universal adoption of digital technologies in the countries of the MENA region might bring immense socio-economic benefits, with the key to several hundreds of billions of dollars each year and the creation of many jobs which today make lacking today.

 “The benefits of moving to a more digital economy are exponential,” says Ferid Belhaj, World Bank Vice President for the Middle East and North Africa, calling on governments to do everything in their power. to eliminate the obstacles that hinder this transition.
 And to add: “The gains will be all the more important as the transition is rapid”.